cpina/push-to-another-repository-docs/setup.rst

 The Action, entirely executed in your GitHub continuous integration environment, needs to be able to push to the destination repository.

-There are two options to do this:
+There are two options to give permissions for the action (that executes in your workflow) to push to the destination repository:

 - :ref:`Using SSH deploy keys <setup_ssh_deploy_keys>`: This key is restricted to the destination repository only (recommended)
 - :ref:`Using GitHub Personal Access Token <setup_personal_access_token>`: The Token has access to all your repositories